brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 I'll break down the commands used task=detect  Yolo can do a few different computer vision tasks, object detection is just one of them, others include segmentation, pose estimation, tracking, and classification.

-mode=train  Here we are training the model, When we go to actually use our trained model when we call yolo, we will use mode=predict
+mode=train  Here we are training the model, When we go to actually use our trained model when we call yolo, we would use mode=predict

 epochs=300  This has to do with how many times the trainer will run through our images.
 We don't want to over or under train our model, thankfully, the trainer tests for these things and will stop at an optimal point.
 Advanced users will want to optimize this themselves, but if you are reading this, you are not an advanced user.
-My extra large model stopped at ~120, so 300 was overkill for me, but better to overguess than find your training stopped at your limit resulting with an un-optimized model, if this is the case, you can continue training your model starting with the model it output...See "Results of the training" below for info on that.
+My extra large model stopped at ~120, so 300 was overkill for me, but better to overguess than find your training stopped at your limit resulting with an un-optimized model.
+You might be able to restart the training where it left off but that's really beyond this tutorial.

 ### Run the YoloV8 trainer from an untrained model from "scratch"
 Or use this to run a yolov8 model from scratch that has not been pretrained.
 The only difference in the call is model=yolov8x.yaml.
 I believe yolo grabs this file from the interwebs somewhere...
 I also did not find much difference in the overall results between this and the pretrained model.